 These penalties are in addition to any penalties for the underlying alleged criminal activity.
 Additionally, penalties will be more severe for individuals convicted of multiple counts or repeat offenses.
 Furthermore, as part of more aggressive anti-terrorism efforts in recent years, additional prison time may be sentenced for acts of money laundering that are found to have arisen from any terrorism-related activity.

-It is imperative that you contact an experienced Virginia federal money laundering lawyer who knows how to refute the evidence that may be presented against you by federal prosecutors.
+It is imperative that you contact an accomplished Virginia federal money laundering lawyer who knows how to refute the evidence that may be presented against you by federal prosecutors.
 The defense lawyers at our firm provide aggressive representation for our clients in federal money-laundering cases.
 Contact us today for a case evaluation.